JanWood2013/JanEngineering/README.md

 and here I share you what I am doing for it!
 🔗GitHub: https://github.com/JanWood2013

+**Second project in 📲"Other"**
+//26.06.2026, 1:52pm//
+Use it to calculate kgf (kgf -> kilogram‑force and the same as kp -> kilopond) in N (Newton) or vice versa.
+N is a quite important unit in F1 because they use it to acquire different 💪forces at the 🏎️car.

 **New Repository**
 //26.06.2026, 1:25pm//
 A new Repository where I uploade different things which ar important but not very important.